 For the Mashed Cauliflower

-- Use a pot that is large enough to hold all the cauliflower.
-Add in the cauliflower and water.
+1. Use a pot large enough to hold all the cauliflower.
+Add the cauliflower and water.
 Cover and heat over high heat.
 When the water boils, reduce to medium-high.
 Cook for 15 minutes or until tender.

-- Drain the cauliflower well.
-Put back over medium heat.
-Break down lightly with a wooden spoon and allow the moisture to evaporate.
+2. Drain the cauliflower well.
+Put it back over medium heat.
+Break it down lightly with a wooden spoon and allow the moisture to evaporate.
 Stir well.
-Once the cauliflower is broken down, add in the remaining ingredients.
+Once the cauliflower is broken down, add the remaining ingredients.
 Taste and adjust the seasonings.
 Set aside.

 OPTIONAL: Pulled Pork Instructions

-- Preheat your oven to 350 degrees.
+1. Preheat the oven to 350°F (80°C).
 Salt and pepper the pork shoulder well.
-Heat a heavy bottom pan over high heat and add in the cooking fat.
+Heat a heavy-bottomed pan over high heat and add the cooking fat.
 Brown well on all sides.

-- In an oven proof pan, add the onions to the bottom.
-Layer on the browned pork on top.
-Smear each piece of pork with the dijon mustard.
-Add in the remaining ingredients.
-Cover with foil and braise for 1.5 hours.
+2. In an oven-proof pan, add the onions to the bottom.
+Layer the browned pork on top.
+Smear each piece of pork with the Dijon mustard.
+Add the remaining ingredients.
+Cover with foil and braise for 1½ hours.
 Remove from the oven and shred the pork with two forks.
-Discard the braising liquid or use for another recipe.
+Discard the braising liquid or use it for another recipe.

 For the Pulled Pork Casserole